WLAN-Pi/fpms-legacy/README.md

 The move to python 3.5 required several file updates to provide support for the new python version.
 When moving to python 3.7 in the future, these will need to be completed again (with appropriate updates for 3.7) to support the new version.
 The steps are documented here for future reference (these were kindly figured out & provided by Adrian Granados):

-    1. Install the following packages:
+    1. Update the package list and install the following packages:

+    sudo apt-get update
     sudo apt-get install python3-smbus
     sudo python3 -m pip install pillow